dlu-ch/dlb/doc/cmd_context.rst

    .. attribute:: env

-      Returns an :ref:`environment variable dictionary object <environment_variable_dictionary_objects>` that contains all environment variables defined in this context.
+      Returns an :ref:`environment variable dictionary object <environment_variable_dictionary_objects>` with this context as its associated :term:`context`.

       When called on class, it refers to the :term:`active context`.